Athletics: Farah splits with coach Salazar, moving back to London

 LONDON (Reuters) - Britain’s Olympic and world champion Mo Farah has split with long-time coach Alberto Salazar because he wants to move back to London with his family, he said in an interview on Monday.

-Farah, who moved to Portland in 2011 to work with distance guru Salazar, said the decision had nothing to do with doping allegations surrounding the coach, which have been denied.
+Distance great Farah, who moved to Portland, Oregon in 2011 to work with distance guru Salazar, said the decision had nothing to do with doping allegations surrounding the coach, which have been denied.

 “I‘m not leaving the Nike Oregon Project and Alberto Salazar because of the doping allegations,” Farah, 34, was quoted as saying by The Sun newspaper’s website (www.thesun.co.uk).